 If you were convicted of a felony criminal offense in the State of Florida you may have been sentenced to a term of probation in addition to, or in place of, a term of imprisonment.
 While you are on probation you are required to abide by a number of standard and special conditions placed on you by the sentencing court.
-If you are on felony probation and received a notice to appear for a new offense will you go to jail in Florida?
+If you get new charges while on Felony Probation will you go to jail in Florida?
 Only an experienced criminal defense attorney can review the unique facts and circumstances of your situation and provide you with individualized advice; however, some general information regarding probation violations may also be helpful.

 If you are sentenced to probation, you will be informed that you must follow all standard and special conditions of your probation.
 Standard conditions are things that apply to everyone while on probation and may include items such as: